matiaskorhonen/paper-age/README.md

 ## Limitations

-* The maximum input size is about 1.9 KiB as QR codes cannot encode arbitrarily large payloads
+* The maximum input size is about 1.9 KiB (127 KiB if using compression) as QR codes cannot encode arbitrarily large payloads
 * Only passphrase-based encryption is supported at the moment

 ## Threat models and use cases